William W. Park

-William W. Park (born July 2, 1947) is Professor of Law at Boston University School of Law.
+William W. Park (born July 2, 1947) is Emeritus Professor of Law at Boston University School of Law.
 His practice and teaching focus on international financial and commercial transactions.
-He has served as Arbitrator on the Claims Resolution Tribunal for Dormant Accounts in Switzerland and the Appeals Tribunal of the International Commission on Holocaust Era Insurance Claims, and currently sits on the North American Free Trade Agreement (NAFTA) Chapter 14 Financial Services Roster.
+He has served as Arbitrator on the Claims Resolution Tribunal for Dormant Accounts in Switzerland and the Appeals Tribunal of the International Commission on Holocaust Era Insurance Claims, and has sat on the North American Free Trade Agreement (NAFTA) Chapter 14 Financial Services Roster.

-Park is a member of the Governing Board of the International Council for Commercial Arbitration (ICCA) and the American Arbitration Association Board of Directors, and a Fellow of both the Chartered Institute of Arbitrators and the College of Commercial Arbitrators.
+Park is a member of the Governing Board of the International Council for Commercial Arbitration (ICCA) and in the past served on the American Arbitration Association Board of Directors.
+Park is a Fellow of the Chartered Institute of Arbitrators.

 The President of the United States in 2008 appointed Park to the Panel of Arbitrators for the International Centre for Settlement of Investment Disputes.
 In 2009 he was elected President of the London Court of International Arbitration.
-Park serves as General Editor of the journal Arbitration International.
+Park served as General Editor of the journal Arbitration International.

 Education and career

 After studies at Yale University and Columbia Law School, Park practiced law in Paris for several years and taught law at Cambridge University, where he was a Fellow of Selwyn College.
-He then returned to Boston, where he teaches courses in tax and international business transactions.
+He then returned to Boston, where he taught courses in tax and international business transactions.
 He has served as Director of Boston University School of Law’s Morin Center for Banking Law Studies and has held visiting academic appointments at the universities of Cambridge, Dijon, Hong Kong, Auckland and Geneva, as well as the Fletcher School of Law and Diplomacy.